mk12/sicp/notes/notes.md

 - Leaves are represented by the list beginning with the symbol `leaf` and with two more elements: the symbol and the weight.
 - Trees are represented by the list `(left right symbols weight)`, where `left` and `right` are subtrees, `symbols` is a list of the symbols underneath the node, and `weight` is the sum of the weights of all the leaves beneath the node.

-## Multiple representations for abstract data
+## Multiple Representations for Abstract Data

 - Data abstraction lets use write specify programs that work independently of the chosen representation for data objects.
 - We erect abstraction barriers to control complexity.